-According to press reports, Parsiti was forced to climb out the window of a 17th-floor apartment to escape her employer, who she claimed strangled her and beat her with a rattan stick.
-This was the second incident in two months where an Indonesian domestic worker had been forced to seek escape from abusive employers by exiting through high-rise apartment windows.
+According to local media reports Parsiti was forced to climb out the window of a 17th-floor apartment to escape her employer, who she claimed strangled her and beat her with a rattan stick.
+This was the second incident in two months where an Indonesian domestic worker had been forced to seek escape from abusive employers by exiting through a high-rise apartment window.

 Just days later Tenaganita and Malaysian police rescued 148 abused Indonesian maids in the Klang Valley after receiving over 200 calls through its domestic workers action line.

 Malaysia remains one of the largest importers of foreign labor in Asia.
 Approximately 25 per cent, or between 2.5 to 3 million out of its 11 million workforce is comprised of foreign migrants, primarily employed in manufacturing (33 per cent), palm oil plantations (23 per cent), domestic service (26 per cent) and construction (18 per cent).

 Of this figure only some 1.8 million are legal and have valid work permits.
 Official Malaysian government figures show 1.2 million of the foreign workers come from Indonesia.

 While Malaysia has made headlines over the brutal sweeping campaigns it conducts to find illegal workers, along with the mandatory caning of those who overstay their visa, the country seems to have an insatiable appetite for imported labor.

 Malaysian Institute of Economic Research (MIER) executive director, Professor Emeritus Datuk Dr Mohamed Ariff, claims the number of foreign workers in Malaysia is expected to exceed five million by 2010.